vivshaw/dotfiles/roles/utils/README.md

-# Nice terminal utilities
+# Utils role

-this role installs a hanful of useful CLI utils that I like to have handy:
+this role installs a handful of useful CLI utils that I like to have handy:

 - `atuin` - [fancy shell history](https://atuin.sh/)
 - `bat` - [`cat` clone with syntax highlights](https://github.com/sharkdp/bat)